sinProject-Inc/talk/.github/ISSUE_TEMPLATE/custom.md

 title: ''
 labels: ''
 assignees: ''
 ---

+# Tasks

+- [ ]

-# Preparation
+# Write an issue

+- [ ] Write each checklist item of this issue in tasks, one by one
+- [ ] Write all verbal instructions in tasks

+# Before starting an issue

 - [ ] Share screen on Discord
 - [ ] Send a start notification on Slack
 - [ ] Git: Fetch the latest main
-- [ ] Git: Create a branch
+- [ ] Git: Create a branch with the name of the Issue

-# Tasks
-- [ ] Write each checklist item of this issue here, one by one

 # Pre-PR Check

 - [ ] Changes include only what is necessary for this PR
+- [ ] Implement necessary Unit tests
-- [ ] Implement necessary tests
+- [ ] Implement necessary E2E tests
 - [ ] Perform functionality checks